 Call for Nominations

-Now in its 34th year, the Jack London Award for Educational Innovation celebrates good ideas and great programs and the people who make them happen in our local schools.
+Now in its 35th year, the Award for Educational Innovation (formerly the Jack London Award for Educational Innovation) celebrates good ideas and great programs and the people who make them happen in our local schools.
 Representatives from Sonoma, Marin, Napa, Solano, Lake, and Mendocino Counties are invited to nominate innovative programs for this honor.
-Programs may serve early childhood, elementary or secondary education populations either as part of the school day or as an extracurricular program.
+Programs may serve birth to 22 populations, participating in a preschool, elementary, middle or high school program, in settings where the cultural, linguistic, racial, and socioeconomic populations are representative of the diversity in the state of California, either as part of the school day or as an extracurricular program.

-We memorialize the creative and individualistic spirit that London represents with this award program, which is designed to recognize and encourage innovative, educational programs.
-Since the program began back in 1988, the Jack London Award for Educational Innovation has every year drawn the local education community together to meet and recognize the individuals responsible for innovative and creative work happening in our public schools here in Sonoma County.
+Since the program began back in 1988, the Award for Educational Innovation has every year drawn the local education community together to meet and recognize the individuals responsible for innovative and creative work happening in our local schools.
 Learn about past programs that received the award.

 To recognize and publicize outstanding innovative programs within a school and the individuals responsible for them.